 | Give a Gift |

-I am a brand-new Assistant Professor in Asian Studies at Cornell University.
+I am an Assistant Professor in Asian Studies at Cornell University.
 I have a Ph.
 D. from Princeton University, where I wrote a dissertation on contemporary Chinese prose poetry.
 I'm also a graduate of the MFA program at Washington University in St. Louis, and served as their third-year poet in residence.
 I am the author of three chapbooks, which are linked below.
 In addition to original poetry, I write essays and book reviews, and am a translator of contemporary Chinese poetry.
 I blog occasionally at the Boston Review and am on Twitter @nadmussen.

 Katherine Lucas Anderson’s poems have appeared in numerous reviews, including Smartish Pace, New England Review, Poetry, Literary Imagination, and IthacaLit.
 New work is out in Western Humanities Review and is forthcoming in Subtropics, Hotel Amerika, Stone Canoe, and Juiblat.
 Her first book manuscript was a finalist for both the 2013 New Issues Poetry Prize and the Crab Orchard Series in Poetry First Book Award and has also been, over the last few years, a semi-finalist or honorable mention for half a dozen other book publication prizes.
 She is the author of “Greek Revival” a limited edition chapbook published by the Olive Branch Press and printed by the Wells Center for Book Arts.

 Bruce Bennett is the author of nine books of poetry and more than twenty poetry chapbooks.
 His New and Selected Poems, Navigating The Distances (Orchises Press), was chosen by Booklist as “One Of The Top Ten Poetry Books Of 1999.”
 He was a cofounder and editor of Field and Ploughshares, and served as an editor at Judith Kitchen’s State Street Press.
 His reviews of contemporary poetry have appeared in many places, including The Nation and the New York Times Book Review.
 He is Professor and Chair of English and Director of Creative Writing at Wells College in Aurora, New York.